ZenoxParadox/docustream/docustream/packages.md

 The rest of the encryption is done behind the scenes.
 Each time you store your data (using `setData(T)`) the encryption is changed for you.

-# Package com.docustream.encryption
+# Package com.afrogleap.docustream.encryption

 The package containing ciphers.
 These will encrypt the data (the root object).
 You don't have to encrypt your data.

-# Package com.docustream.common
+# Package com.afrogleap.docustream.common

 Common objects that you _could_ use in your object.
 For example an object to store an oAuth token.